 This item is a shaded cell and is derived, per column, from the sum of items 34A and 34B.

-Line item 34A Domestic Credit Cards
+Line item 34A Domestic Credit and Charge Card Marketing Expense

-Include domestic BHC issued credit and charge cards including those that result from a partnership agreement.
+Include domestic BHC issued credit and charge cards, as defined in item 1B, including those that result from a partnership agreement.
 Include both direct and allocated expenses.
 Report any expenses that are made to expand the company’s card member and/or merchant base, facilitate greater segment penetration, enhance the perception of the company’s credit card brand, and/or increase the utilization of the existing card member base across the spectrum of marketing and advertising mediums.

-See Instructions for description of standardized Business Segments/Lines.
-Unless specified otherwise, all numbers are global.

 Line item 34B Other

+Report all marketing expenses not related to domestic credit and charge cards captured in line 34A.

 Line item 35 Other Real Estate Owned Expense